Best AI Wealth Management Tools, by Use Case

 - Analysis tools (PortfolioPilot, Empower).
 Tools that read your linked accounts and tell you what they see: PortfolioPilot for a risk and diversification read, Empower for aggregation and net worth.
 They inform; they do not act.

 - Conversational tools (Magnifi, Walnut).
 Chat-first tools you ask in plain English.
-Magnifi is tuned for fund research; Walnut grounds the conversation in the real holdings at the broker you already own.
+Magnifi is tuned for fund research; Walnut grounds the conversation in the real holdings at the broker you already own and is the only one of the five that can also turn that conversation into a trade you approve.

 If you want one tool for the whole financial picture rather than just your investments, an all-in-one planning suite is the place to start.
 Origin is the example here.